TinoTano/Personal_Research/README.md

 _All the steps will be done inside Collision.cpp and Collision.h.
 You can find them inside Modules folder._

-* Declare a variable of type QuadTree (the class we created).
+* Declare a variable of type Quadtree (the class we created before) and initialize it with the screen Rect.
 * Declare a list/vector to store the collisions.
 * Declare a list/vector to store the tree nodes to draw them later.